 The library serves students and faculty by providing access to resource materials.
-It is located in the Learning Enrichment Center

 COLLECTION DEVELOPMENT

 It is the policy of the College library to provide instructional materials of various difficulty levels, subject appeal, and points of view.
 The selection of these materials may involve many persons, including library specialists, faculty, students, and administrators.
 However, the ultimate responsibility for development and maintenance of the libraries' collection lies with the professional library/media staff.